Tazinho/snakecase/README.md

 `to_any_case()` is an attempt to provide good low level control, while still being high level enough for daily usage.
-If you want case conversion with good default settings, you can choose the `clean_names()` function from the [janitor](https://github.com/sfirke/janitor) package, which works directly on data frames.
+If you want case conversion with good default settings, you can look into the `clean_names()` function from the [janitor](https://github.com/sfirke/janitor) package, which works directly on data frames.
 You can also look into the